- Tuesday | August 17, 2021 to Friday | August 20, 2021

 VOYAGEURS: Indigenous People, the Fur Trade & Early Chicago

-Through music, song, and dance, we learn of the Meti-society (Creole culture) of Chicago, and why DuSable, a fur trader of African descent and the “Father of Chicago,” abandoned his dream.
+Through music, song, and dance, we learn of the Métis-society (Creole culture,) and why DuSable, a fur trader of African descent and the “Father of Chicago,” abandoned his dream.

 Rice, who descends from the Choctaw Heritage, delves deeply into the lives and eras of his portrayals to create dialogues that encompass the time in which they lived.